nikosChalk/ctf-writeups/uiuctf22/jail/a-horse-with-no-neighs/README.md

 So, we can use that to bypass the `match` restriction, great!
 There is one small thing though.
 We cannot use `lambda` from our previous exploit.
 This is because `lambda` is a keyword and must appear as ASCII, thus not passing the `match` check.

 The core idea behind the `lambda` in the previous exploit, was to increase nesting in order to bypass the `.replace(co_names=()` restriction.
-We can increase nesting by using instead list comprehension:
+We can increase nesting by using list comprehensions instead:

 ```python
 horse='(eval for _ in (1,))'